-- Casual agricultural workers – these are casual seasonal workers working on a day-to-day basis for up to three months, including shearers and shearing shedhands.
+These are casual seasonal workers working on a day-to-day basis for up to three months, including shearers and shearing shedhands.
 The tax code is ‘CAE’.

-- Election day workers – the tax code is ‘EDW’.
+The tax code is ‘EDW’.

-- Recognised seasonal workers – this refers to people employed under the Recognised Seasonal Employers’ Scheme in the horticulture or viticulture industries, with a valid visa or Recognised Employer Work Policy permit.
+This refers to people employed under the Recognised Seasonal Employers’ Scheme in the horticulture or viticulture industries, with a valid visa or Recognised Employer Work Policy permit.

-- Special tax code – you’ll need a special tax code certificate for this and will need to attach a copy to the IR 330 form.
+You’ll need a special tax code certificate for this and will need to attach a copy to the IR 330 form.
 The tax code is ‘STC’.